cki-project/skt-archived/README.md

 The following commands are supported by `skt`:

-* `merge`
-    - Fetch a kernel repository, checkout particular references, and optionally apply patches from patchwork instances.
-* `build`
-    - Build the kernel with specified configuration and put it into a tarball.
-      This command expects `merge` command to have completed succesfully.
-* `publish`
-    - Publish (copy) the kernel tarball, configuration, and build information to the specified location, generating their resulting URLs, using the specified "publisher".
-Only "cp", "scp", and "sftp" publishers are supported at the moment.
-This command expects `build` command to have completed succesfully.
 * `run`
     - Run tests on a built kernel using the specified "runner".
 Only "Beaker" runner is currently supported.
 This command expects `publish` command to have completed succesfully.
-* `report`
-    - Report build and/or test results using the specified "reporter".
-      Currently results can be reported by e-mail or printed to stdout.
-This command expects `run` command to have completed.
-* `console-check`
-    - Check the specified console logs for any traces, and report the first trace found for each console log.
-* `all`
-    - Run the following commands in order: `merge`, `build`, `publish`, `run`, `report` (if `--wait` option was specified).

 The following is a walk through the process of checking out a kernel commit, applying a patch from Patchwork, building the kernel, running the tests, and